-The mission of the NICHD is to ensure that every person is born healthy and wanted, that women suffer no harmful effects from reproductive processes, and that all children have the chance to achieve their full potential for healthy and productive lives, free from disease or disability, and to ensure the health, productivity, independence, and well-being of all people through optimal rehabilitation.
+The NICHD mission is to ensure that every person is born healthy and wanted, that women suffer no harmful effects from reproductive processes, and that all children have the chance to achieve their full potential for healthy and productive lives.
+The institute also aims to ensure the health, productivity, independence, and well-being of people through optimal rehabilitation.

-The NICHD has made revolutionary progress toward achieving its goals.
-Since the Institute was founded:
+The NICHD has made much progress toward achieving its goals.
+Since the institute's founding:

 - Infant death rates in the United States have dropped more than 70%, with much of this decline resulting from NICHD-sponsored research.

-- Transmission of HIV from infected mother to fetus and infant has dropped from 25% to less than 1%, as a result of NICHD's efforts in collaboration with other agencies and organizations.
+- The incidence of mother-to-child transmission of HIV in the United States has dropped from 25% to less than 1% as a result of the efforts of NICHD and other agencies and organizations.

-- Phenylketonuria, a disorder that also caused IDDs in many individuals, has been successfully eliminated as a factor in cognitive development through newborn screening and dietary therapy.
+- Phenylketonuria (PKU), a disorder that once caused intellectual disabilities, has been successfully eliminated as a factor in cognitive development thanks to newborn screening and dietary therapy.
 Learn more about advances in PKU screening and treatment.

-- Congenital hypothyroidism, once responsible for many cases of IDDs, no longer has an impact on cognitive development because of screening techniques used to detect the condition in all newborns in time to allow treatment to prevent its effects.
+- Congenital hypothyroidism, also once responsible for many cases of intellectual disability, no longer has an impact on cognitive development because of screening techniques used to detect the condition in all newborns in time to allow treatment to prevent its effects.
 Learn more about research on congenital hypothyroidism.